 Enjoying underwater and on the beach at Tobacco Bay

 The rock formations were truly a sight to behold.
-C enjoyed looking at the crevices to spot any tiny creatures that could be hiding from his prying eyes.
+C enjoyed looking at the crevices surrounding Tobacco Bay Beach.
+He wandered everywhere trying to spot any tiny creatures that could be hiding from his prying eyes.
 The water is very shallow and calm.
 Combined with the sandy bottom, the boys had no issues walking out into the bay.

-We brought our own snorkeling gear as we had read that Tobacco Bay is one of best places in Bermuda for snorkeling from shore.
+We had brought our own snorkeling gear as we had read that Tobacco Bay is one of best places to snorkel in Bermuda from shore.
+And there were many parrotfish and other colorful varieties to see.
+Many of the fish in Tobacco Bay Bermuda though are out beyond the rocks where things get a little deeper or wavier.
 So, Kevin swam out a bit further beyond the protection of the rocks.
-True enough, he saw a lot of different kinds of fish.
+True enough, he saw a many amazing fish.
+And of course, the cool rocks that make Tobacco Bay Beach so famous.

 Once we had enough of the water we relaxed for a bit by building sand creatures and having a friendly game of outdoor billiards.
 It was a great way to spend our last afternoon in Bermuda.